hucvl/hucvl.github.io/visual-storygraphs/README.md

 # YFCC100M-CITIES Photo Set
 This dataset contains photo sets collected from publicly available [YFCC100M](http://projects.dfki.uni-kl.de/yfcc100m/) dataset.

-The photographs are selected from 6 different cities namely Amsterdam, Istanbul, New York, Paris, Tokyo and Venice which are among the most visited cities around the world.
+The photographs are collected as vacation photo collections from individual users visited 6 different cities namely Amsterdam, Istanbul, New York, Paris, Tokyo and Venice which are among the most visited cities around the world.
+Photo sets are scattered over the city covering as much locations as possible, as it can be seen on the figure where photos are tagged by their gps location.

 There are totally 132K images collected from 323 users and 1.5K photo albums.
 The meta-data of photos such as geolocation, textual tags and timestamp are also available.